spergmoment/FederalBot/README.md

 # FAQ's that are not frequently asked at all

 Q: Can I help make this?
 * A: Yes, but only if you have joined the server and are an experienced-enough JS/discord.js dev.
+* Q: But what does "experienced-enough" mean?
+Is there any concrete answer?
+  * A: No. I will ask you to make something simple, then gradually go up in difficulty to see your spatial reasoning skills/how "advanced" you are at JS.
+I will also ask you to make me a simple bot in discord.js or discord.eris, whether you aren't able to do any JS besides discord.js and .eris, or you passed enough base JS tests.
+Contact me on Discord for more info.
+   * Q: Okay, I've done that.
+What happens now?
+     * A: You get a special role on the Discord server.
+I will not grant write access in the repo until you have proven to be a great help to the bot.
+Make PR's and issues frequently, and you can gain write access!

 Q: Why did you make this?
 * A: Your guess is as good as mine, but from what I remember it was to improve my JS skills as a whole.